-Climb the 149 steps that separate you from the top floor, and enjoy a grandiose panorama of the vast forest of Amboise, whose lanes of green still bear witness today to the grandeur of the old castle of the eighteenth century.
+Climb the 149 steps that separate you from the top floor, and enjoy a magnificent panorama 360 degrees on the castle Amboise, the forest and the Loire Valley.

 For both adults and children, various activities have been created to enliven the visit route in a fun way.
-A large variety of old wooden games are thus available, in the tradition of games so much appreciated and practiced by the 18th century society in the Chanteloup gardens.
+A variety of old wooden games are available from frog games to croquet games.

 By its architecture, its history, the Pagoda of Chanteloup is a unique monument, born from the Age of Enlightenment, erected in a majestic site, on the edge of the forest.

 It is indeed in Chanteloup that the Duc de Choiseul, Prime Minister of King Louis XV received his illustrious friends.
 It was for them that he built the Pagoda and came from the confines of Europe to admire this “madness” dedicated to friendship.